Skip to main content

 "scripts": {

-"generate": "baeta generate",
+"build": "baeta generate",

-"start": "baeta generate --watch --run='node --watch --inspect src/app.ts'"
+"start": "baeta generate --watch --run='node --watch --inspect src/app.ts'",

 }